Accessing OpenRiskNet applications as an end user

 How to login

-The OpenRiskNet reference site using social authentication providers for managing logins.
+The OpenRiskNet reference site using social Identity Providers for managing logins.
 Currently the following providers are supported:

 We prefer you use LinkedIn if possible as that potentially allows us to use LinkedIn for collaboration and communication amongst our users.

-Using a social authentication provider means that we NEVER see your password.
-You authenticate with the social provider and if successful they forward you back to the ORN site.
+Using a social Identity Providers means that we NEVER see your password.
+You authenticate with the social media provider and if successful they forward you back to the OpenRiskNet site.
 We only store minimal information about you, your name and email.

-The OpenRiskNet applications use a single sign on (SSO) system so that once you are logged in you are logged in to all ORN applcations on the site.
+The OpenRiskNet applications use a single sign on (SSO) system so that once you are logged in you are logged in to all OpenRiskNet applications on the site.
 No need for multiple usernames and passwords.
-The first time you access an application that requires authentication you will be taken to the login page and you specify which social provider to use.
+The first time you access an application that requires authentication you will be taken to the login page and you specify which Identity Providers to use.

 Choose the login provider on the right hand side (preferably use LinkedIn) and you will be taken to that site and asked to log in (if not already logged in).
 The first time you do this you will be asked to confirm that you want OpenRiskNet to use your login.
 You must agree to this.
 Once you login you are automatically redirected back to the OpenRiskNet site.